 The next morning we woke up around six after a good nights sleep.
-We found that we were quite sleep deprived from the fire trauma as we were on high alert on our farm for quick evacuation.
+We found that we were quite sleep-deprived from the fire trauma as we were constantly on high alert on our farm for quick evacuation.

 It has been awesome to just succumb to sleeping soundly for the last couple of nights.

-On the road we were so surprised to view some amazing lions, Benquel tigers and even white lions.
-What a an amazing wildlife spotting.
-Very exciting for me as these cats are my absolute favorite animals.
-Sorry, no photos as we were rushing to get to a site off course…
+On the road, we were so surprised to view some amazing lions, Benquel tigers and even white lions.
+What an amazing wildlife spotting.
+Very exciting for me as these cats are my absolute favourite animals.
+Sorry, no photos as we were rushing, as usual, to get to a site off course…

 To give an idea, one day B maxed R3000 worth of diesel.